titania-research-labs/mev-tokyo/README.md

 ## What We Are Not 🚧
 - We don't prefer hosting large parties and strive to maintain the house as an intimate space where small groups can gather and enjoy meaningful conversations.
-- The hacker house does not support team building.
+- The research house does not support team building.
 Please apply to ETH Tokyo individually.
 Even if you apply as a team, the entire team cannot participate together (each team member will be evaluated individually).
+- Our house is not a hacker house, but a research house.
+It is not a place to work on projects, but a place to discuss and research Ethereum.

 ## Sponsorship 🤝